LOP

 Employees Who Avail Leave Against the Company Policy Would Also Come Under LOP.

-In most cases, some categories of employees that perform hazardous duties are not allowed to choose LOP.
+4. Nature of Work: In most cases, some categories of employees who perform hazardous duties are not allowed to choose LOP.

 Yes, HR is authorized to track all employee attendance and make necessary changes.
-If an employee has failed to apply for leave due to some technical issue or manual error, then such incorrect entries can be corrected by LOP reversal in the HRMS.
+If an employee has failed to apply for leave due to some technical issue or manual error, then such incorrect entries can be corrected by LOP reversal in the HRMS software.

 More HR Terms